ciencialatitud0/EPIC_3/EPIC_3/intro.md

 **Cost**: there is no registration fee

-## How to apply:
+## Deadline:
-The applications for EPIC 3 are open until July 16th, 2023.
+The applications for EPIC 3 are open until **July 16th, 2023**.
 Please submit your application here:

 #### Registration page: https://indico.cern.ch/event/1299902/registrations/95897/